piusyps/portfolio/capstone/README.md

 Models used for tuning and selection

-- `Gender Classification Model`: VGGFace (Best accuracy score: 0.93)
+- `Gender Classification Model`: VGGFace Pre-trained model (Best accuracy score: 0.93)
-- `Race Classification Model`: VGGFace (Best accuracy score: 0.84)
+- `Race Classification Model`: VGGFace Pre-trained model (Best accuracy score: 0.84)
-- `Age Classification Model`: VGGFace (Best sensitivity score: 0.63)
+- `Age Classification Model`: VGGFace Pre-trained model (Best sensitivity score: 0.63)

 ---

 ## Limitations

+- `Age model`:
+    - The model has limited accuracy (0.6) when trying to determine age from facial features.
-- `Age model`: The model's performance is limited, with an accuracy of only 0.6.
-This is primarily due to the inherent difficulty of accurately determining age from facial features alone.
-Age perception is subjective, as individuals can appear significantly older or younger than their chronological age, making it a challenging task for the model.
+    - This is because judging age from appearance alone is difficult and subjective, as people can look much younger or older than their actual age.

-- `Gender and Race model`: While the model performs well in classifying gender and race, there's a potential risk of inaccurate predictions for both categories based on facial features alone.
-Similar to age estimation, facial appearance can differ significantly from a person's actual gender and race.
+- `Gender and Race model`:
+    - Despite good performance in gender and race prediction, the model might be inaccurate due to limitations of facial features.
+    - Just like age, appearance can vary significantly from a person's actual gender and race.

+ - `Face Detection model`:
+    - The model cannot detect faces with face masks on.

 ---

 ## Recommendations

-Given the limitations outlined above, banks may need to maintain additional customer data to align with the demographic appearance rather than the actual demographic in the customer profile.
-For instance, if a 30-year-old customer appears to be 20 years old, the system should be capable of recognizing them as having an appearance age of 20 years old after several detections.
-This approach would address the issue of appearance not matching the customer's actual profile.
+- Appearance age
+    - Due to the difference between appearance and actual demographics, banks might need to store additional data about a customer's perceived appearance.
+    - In cases like a 30-year-old customer consistently appearing like a 20-year-old, the system should adapt to recognize their "appearance age".
+    - This solves the problem of profiles mismatching a customer's visual presentation.

+- Banks may consider mandatory mask removal for cash withdrawals at ATMs.

 ---

 ## Conclusion

-The models effectively tackle the problem statement by enhancing ATM security.
-They assist in identifying suspicious cash withdrawals through face detection, where the individual withdrawing cash does not match the cardholder's profile.
-This introduces an additional layer of security for ATM customers, instilling greater trust and confidence in the bank's ATM services.
+- The models effectively tackle the problem statement by enhancing ATM security.
+- The models improve ATM security by using face detection to flag suspicious withdrawals where the person doesn't match the cardholder.
+This builds customer trust in the bank's ATMs.